 What is an electronic signature?
 And how secure is this process?

-Simply put, an electronic signature is a legally-binding and enforceable acknowledgement that a signer adds to a document - just like when you add your traditional signature to a physical contract.
+Simply put, an electronic signature is a legally binding and enforceable acknowledgment that a signer adds to a document - just like when you add your traditional signature to a physical contract.